Deware-PK/SkinSelector/README.md

 It also have the system that player must have permission to select otherwise it will not change.

-Configuration: (You can add skins as much as you want)
+Example Configuration: (You can add skins as much as you want)

 ```
 # Do not change name of Main_Menu !!